Habeas Corpus and the Vital Role of Non-Governmental Organizations in U.S. Immigration

 1. Asylum

-- Asylum is granted to individuals who can demonstrate a well-founded fear of persecution in their home country based on race, religion, nationality, political opinion, or membership in a particular social group.
+• Asylum is a form of protection granted to individuals who can convincingly demonstrate a well-founded fear of persecution in their home country.
+This persecution must be based on specific grounds such as race, religion, nationality, political opinion, or membership in a particular social group.
+For instance, a journalist facing threats due to their reporting on government corruption may qualify for asylum.

 2. Withholding of Removal